ThirumalaivasanS/Phonepe-Pulse-Data-Visualization-and-Exploration-/README.md

 - Select a column for color to customize the visualization.
 - Click the "Visualize" button to generate the choropleth map.

-## ## Project Overview
-Once the application is running, you can use it to visualize different aspects of the Phonepe Pulse data:

-- Select the "Top Data" / "All Data" option to visualize top/aggregate transaction or user data.
-- Choose whether to visualize data for all years or select a specific year.
-- If available, choose to visualize data on a quarterly basis.
-- Select a column for color to customize the visualization.
-- Click the "Visualize" button to generate the choropleth map.

 ## Contributing